MaterializeInc/materialize/doc/user/content/sql/show-sinks.md

 Field | Use
 ------|-----
 _schema&lowbar;name_ | The schema to show sinks from.
 Defaults to first resolvable schema in the search path.
 For available schemas, see [`SHOW SCHEMAS`](../show-schemas).
+_cluster&lowbar;name_ | The cluster to show sinks from.
+If omitted, sinks from all clusters are shown.

 ### Output format